nebellleben/capstone-california-housing/README.md

 - **seaborn** >= 0.13.2 - Statistical visualization
 - **scikit-learn** >= 1.6.1 - Machine learning models
 - **tensorflow** >= 2.20.0 - Deep learning framework
+- **fastapi** >= 0.128.0 - Web framework for prediction API
+- **uvicorn** >= 0.39.0 - ASGI server for FastAPI

 See `pyproject.toml` or `requirements.txt` for complete dependency list.

 ## 📝 Notes

 - The project uses `uv` for fast package management
-- All models are saved using pickle for later use
+- All models (DictVectorizer + 4 models) are saved to `model.pkl` using pickle
-- Random seeds are set for reproducibility
+- Random seeds are set for reproducibility (random_state=42)
-- The dataset has some missing values in `total_bedrooms` that should be handled in production
+- Missing values in `total_bedrooms` are handled by filling with median from training set
+- The prediction server loads all models and returns predictions from all four models
+- Models are trained on 60% of data, validated on 20%, and tested on 20%

 ## 🎓 Learning Outcomes